-Your estate consists of all assets that you possess at the time of your death.
-These assets include:
+Your estate consists of all the assets you possess at the time of your death.
+These assets could include:

 A well-designed plan:

 You may still need a will to capture any assets that may not have been transferred to the trust during your life.
 A "Pour-Over Will" will transfer assets to your trust.
 Once you establish a living trust, you must remember to transfer your assets into the trust.
-Assets that are not in your trust, that do not have beneficiary designations or are not jointly titled with another individual, may still be subject to probate.
-You should discuss the transfer of tax-deferred assets, such as IRAs, KEOGHs or pension plans, with your attorney or accountant.
+Assets that are not in your trust, that do not have beneficiary designations or are not jointly titled with another individual may still be subject to probate.
+You should discuss the transfer of tax-deferred assets, such as individual retirement accounts (IRAs), Keoghs or pension plans, with your attorney or accountant.

 The probate process includes: